knative/docs/docs/serving/convert-deployment-to-knative-service.md

 This topic shows how to convert a Kubernetes Deployment to a Knative Service.

+## Benefits

+Converting to a Knative Service has the following benefits:

+- Reduces the footprint of the service instance because the instance scales to 0 when it becomes idle.
+- Improves performance due to built-in autoscaling for the Knative Service.

 ## Determine if your workload is a good fit for Knative

 In general, if your Kubernetes workload is a good fit for Knative, you can remove a lot of your manifest to create a Knative Service.